 Burning – Burning infested stubble may reduce sawfly numbers, but it also greatly reduces parasite numbers and the benefits of returning stubble to the soil.
 In view of other cultural control options available and concerns about soil erosion, burning is not recommended.

 Conservation tillage – Beneficial insects in the sawfly system are favoured by a reduction in tillage.
 A study completed at Montana State University showed no appreciable increase in sawfly survival, but a much higher level of parasitism and a net reduction in infested wheat stems in reduced tillage systems as compared to conventional tillage systems.

-Swathing – Producers should swath sawfly-infested wheat as soon as kernel moisture drops below 40 per cent to save infested stems before they fall.
+Swathing – Producers should swath sawfly-infested wheat as soon as kernel moisture drops below 40% to save infested stems before they fall.

 Early harvest – Harvest early before sawfly damage occurs and preferably before larvae have moved below the cutting height.
 Cutting for forage or silage are options.